 Salt + pepper for seasoning

 1. Prepare the fish - Marinate the fish with the chili garlic sauce in a ziplock bag and refrigerate.
-Let marinate for 30 minutes.
+Let marinate for up to 30 minutes.

 2. Cook the fries: Pre-heat oven to 450 degrees.
 Toss the fries in a little cooking oil and spread them out on a thin baking pan in a single layer.
 Use multiple baking pans if necessary.
 When oven is ready, bake fries for 15 minutes.
 Stir well, then bake another 10-15 minutes until crispy and golden.